Local leaders announce Albany Public Safety Commission proposal

 “It’s just not all about policing, it’s about citizens having a voice in their public safety manner throughout the city and not just the voice for elected city council members to just fulfill that, but have them have a legitimate voice and crafting on what public safety would look like for their community,” says Albany City Common Council President Corey Ellis.

-The mayor nor Albany Police Department were present at Wednesday’s press conference, however this proposal is also written in Albany’s Policing Reform & Reinvention Plan.
+Neither the mayor nor Albany Police Department were present at Wednesday’s press conference; however, this proposal is also written in Albany’s Policing Reform & Reinvention Plan.
 The plan was similarly drafted with over 30 community members and officials.

 In response to Wednesday’s Public Safety Commission Press Conference: